Diamond93/Cyber-Security-Project/README.md

 <img width="866" alt="Screen Shot 2021-06-02 at 9 21 17 PM" src="https://user-images.githubusercontent.com/42157262/120571716-b3204e80-c3e8-11eb-8a08-34c336c27b3f.png">

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the [Ansible] file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._